AMARNATHKV/CertiApp-dapp/README.md

 🏠 Home Page: Quickly connect your Metamask wallet and search certificates by ID.
 📝 Issue Certificate Page: Admins can issue certificates by filling out a form with necessary details like course, candidate name, and issue date.
 📜 Certificate Display: View detailed certificate information, securely fetched from the blockchain.

-Connecting to Metamask
+### Connecting to Metamask
 Ensure your Metamask wallet is connected to interact with the DApp:

-javascript
-Copy code
+javascript code
+      ```bash
 const provider = new ethers.providers.Web3Provider(window.ethereum);
 await provider.send("eth_requestAccounts", []);
 const signer = provider.getSigner();

-Issuing a Certificate
+### Issuing a Certificate

 Admins can issue certificates through the Issue Certificate page.
 Here's how the process works in the IssueCertificate component:
 Input Certificate Details: Admins input the certificate ID, candidate's name, selected course, grade, and issue date.
 Blockchain Interaction: The component uses Ethers.js to connect to the Ethereum blockchain.
 If the certificate ID already exists, the user is alerted.
 Issue Certificate: The certificate is issued through a smart contract transaction, and the transaction details are logged.
-Successful issuance triggers a confirmation alert. javascript
+Successful issuance triggers a confirmation alert.

-Copy code
+javascript code
+      ```bash
 const issueCerti = async (event) => {
   event.preventDefault();
   try {